Child Custody Lawyers in Columbus, OH

 Allocating Parental Rights and Responsibilities for Care of Children- Shared Parenting – Full text of the Ohio Revised Code 3109.04 can be read at Codes.Ohio.Gov.
 Provisions include further explanation of custody cases, child reasonability and how custody is decided.

-Child Custody Lawyer in Columbus, OH
+Contact our Child Custody Lawyers in Columbus, OH for a FREE Consultation

 If you are in the need of help with any issue involving child custody, contacts Joslyn Law Firm as soon as possible.

 Our Ohio child custody attorneys represent clients in counties located around Columbus, Ohio.
 These counties include Union, Delaware, Licking, Fairfield, Pickaway, Madison and Franklin.
 Call (614) 420-2424 or fill out a case review form below and one of our attorneys will review it for free.
+We also handle other family law cases including adoption in Ohio.

 This page was last updated by Brian Joslyn